Zarifa003/rock-paper-scissors/README.md

-This commit adds the initial version of readme.md file to the repository
+git lab-1 this commit adds initial readme for branch2